 The above examples are by no means the only noises present in modern vehicles, nor are they isolated as they are here.
 Fact is, most of the time you can hear several at once.
 Combination This is why it is so important to do the obvious bonding and beading first before trying to fix the remaining maladies.

 There is one key word every reader should take to heart - perseverance.
-I fought one noise problem in my Acura for nearly a year before I found and corrected the problem.
-I was still plagued with an RFI ingress problem with the traction control system on 17 meters, up until I traded the vehicle for a new one.
-In short, it often takes time to run down an RFI source.
+After all, it always takes time to run down an RFI source.
 Sometimes it takes a lot of work to abate it, and once in a while you can't abate it no matter how hard you try!